What to know before buying a CPAP backup battery

 Best for: Home power outage protection, always-on backup Capacity: 204 Wh Weight: 7.5 lbs FAA approved: No

-Best budget option: Jackery Explorer 240 v2
+Best budget CPAP battery: Jackery Explorer 240 v2

 The Jackery Explorer 240 v2 is the reliable workhorse in this category.
 241 Wh, clean sine wave output, 5.2 lbs, and around $200.
 It's not the fastest charger and it uses Li-ion instead of LiFePO4, but it's proven reliable across thousands of CPAP users.